mastanca/webtask-workshop/modules/local-execution.md

 SLACK_URL={slack_url}
 ```

-**Note:** Replace the entire token on the right hand side including curly braces.
+**Note:** Replace the entire token on the right-hand side including curly braces.

 ## Local Storage

-For storage you can provide a text file which will act as the store.
-You can also pre-populate the text file if you want to provide test data in the store.
+For storage, you provide a text file which acts as the store.
+You can also pre-populate the file if you want to provide test data in the store.

 - Execute the command `touch .storage`.

 ## Execute with Secrets & Storage

-To serve, you'll additionally specify the secrets and storage file at the command line.
-Also you'll need to pass `--parse-body` to force the body to be parsed.
+To serve, you additionally specify the secrets and storage file at the command line.
+Also, you need to pass `--parse-body` to force the body to be parsed.

 - Execute the following command.